YARC-Official/YALCY/README.md

 # 💡 YALCY
 The official repository for Yet Another Lighting Control for YARG.

 YALCY IS IN ALPHA!
-EXPECT BUGS, SETTING CHANGES, INCOMPLETE FEATURES, CRASHES, PLUS MORE!
+EXPECT BUGS, SETTING CHANGES, INCOMPLETE FEATURES, CRASHES, LOOKING BAD, AND MORE!
 Help test YALCY!

+## Summary
+YALCY is YARG's offical light controller for real world lighting effects.
+It currently supports:
+Stage Kit and compatible hardware such as FatsCo devices.
+DMX output over ethernet via sACN.
+Phillips hue entertainment api.
+RB3E datastream, partial, just the lighting data.
+OpenRGB is NOT YET IMPLEMENTED.

+## Running
+Download the release for your operating system.
+Run it, can be minimized.
+Run YARG.
+Rock on.

+## Building
+Git clone the repo.
+Build in IDE of choice.

 | Link | License | Use |
 | --- | --- | --- |